antoine-rocher/ar-personal-website/src/pages/index.md

     component: ContentBlock
     content: >-
-      Hello, my name is Antoine Rocher and I am a recent graduate in Astrophysique from the Master of Astrophysics of Unversité Claude Bernard Lyon 1.
+      Hello, my name is Antoine Rocher and I am a recent graduate in Astrophysique from the Master in Astrophysics of Unversité Claude Bernard Lyon 1.